 Reclassification claims based on simple facts (high school postponements, for example) are handled by the area SSS office.
 Reclassification claims that require a subjective decision (conscientious objector or hardship deferment status, for example) are passed on to the local Selective Service board.

-Local boards are comprised of five volunteer civilians appointed by the Director of Selective Service.
+Local boards comprise five volunteer civilians appointed by the Director of Selective Service.
 Each board serves all the eligible men residing in a relatively small area.
 In a draft, a board's job is to review the evidence presented by men seeking reclassification and to decide whether or not those men should be reclassified.
 For certain reclassifications (conscientious objector status, for example) the man must appear before the board personally.
 Even when it is not required, a man still has the option to appear before the board.

 A board's most difficult decisions are usually regarding conscientious objector status.
 In the next section, we'll look at this classification in greater detail.